-DEPARTMENT D, DIVISION 320 - FORESTRY Premiums: Purple, \$4.00; Blue, \$3.00: Red, \$2.50; White, \$2.00 CLASS 1 - Design Your Own Exhibit - Prepare an educational exhibit about some aspect of trees, forests, or forestry that is of special interest to you.
+DEPARTMENT D, DIVISION 320 - FORESTRY Premiums: Purple, \$4.00; Blue, \$3.00: Red, \$2.50; White, \$2.00 trees, forests, or forestry that is of special interest to you.
 Possible topics include paper recycling, wildfire, forest products, forest wildlife, or forest pests.
 The only requirement is that the display must be no larger than 24 inches by 24 inches by 24 inches.
 Photographs, drawings, samples, charts, posters, etc. can be used, but include enough information to adequately explain the topic.
 Your display should be substantially different from other display classes.
 Be as creative as you like.
 SF